moding-il/bizdoc.core/README.md

 }
 ```

-You can decorate properties with attributes, controlling how the model is read by BizDoc, and controling default layout.
+You can decorate properties with attributes, controlling how the model is read by BizDoc.

 Attribues include: Subject, Summary, Value, Currenc, Required, DataType, MaxLength, Display, Hint and ListType.